hfritz34/Prestige/README.md

 ---

-**Built for Music Lovers, By Music Lovers** 🎧

-*Your music is more than background noise—it's your story, told in melodies and rhythms.
+*Your music is your story, told in melodies and rhythms.
 Prestige is a platform where you're not defined by photos or followers, but by the beats that resonate with your soul.*

 **Let's make music more social, more meaningful, and more connected.**